 After School Club

 This club operates weekly, during term time, from 3.30pm to 6.00pm for children aged 10 to 16 years.
 A combination of school-based activities, including swimming, sensory play, sporting activities, cooking, arts and crafts and trips to local restaurants and attractions take place throughout the year.
-Cost per session is £5 when in house / £10 when out.
+Cost per session is £10.

 This club operates every Thursday evening from 6pm to 9pm during term time for young adults aged 16-19 years.
 A combination of hall-based activities including cooking, Karaoke, games and quiz nights, discos, sporting activities (including football and table tennis), bowling and trips to the cinema, theatres and local restaurants.
-Cost per evening is £5 when in house / £10 when out.
+Cost per evening is £10.

 This group operates every Saturday during term time from 1.30pm to 4.30pm for children aged 6-16 years.
 This is a wonderful chance for children to enjoy swimming, sensory sessions, ball park and play opportunities in a safe and caring environment.
 Parents or carers need to stay with their children at these sessions.
-Cost is £5 per child
+Cost is £8 per child.